Vistx/IOT-Box/README.md

 ![2](https://github.com/user-attachments/assets/6afe996c-2f75-4429-bfd5-66e8d29e7e84)

 **Important!** The first code uploaded to the board must be done via Serial connection , after you setup the parameters in the user setup page the code can be uploaded via OTA.
-You can find the devices IP address in your router .
+You can find the devices IP address in your router, after the first upload via serial change the  upload_port = ip_here in platform.ini file .